boclips/user-service/README.md

 ## Development

-Configure contract test credentials, and ktlint in intellij:
+Configure accessRule test credentials, and ktlint in intellij:
 ```
 ./setup
 ```